Sneakyhydra/Sentinel/README.md

 ## Voice Assistant

-This is a simple voice assistant made with python 3 using conditional statements.
+Voice assistant made with python 3.
-This is just a fun project.

 It uses OpenAI's Whisper to convert speech to text.
 Speech Recognition is offline but online commands can be added.
 It understands English only.